leonardok/Ruby-Vehicle-Log/README.md

 * You are not limited in the API endpoint architecture, design, protocol, system or mechanism you wish to implement.
 * Feel free to pre-seed your ecosystem with arbitrary vehicles and unique identifiers.
 API endpoints for registering vehicles in your ecosystem are not part of the challenge.
 * Unique identifiers conform to the UUID identifier standard (https://en.wikipedia.org/wiki/Universally_unique_identifier)

-### Optional

-A containerized solution is not a requirement, but definitely preferred for us to easily deploy your solution and test.
-Adding a `Dockerfile` to your solution is optional.
-Ideally, your API would be deployed to a public location (heroku, AWS, your choice) for us to test against, with your 1000 client concurrent test suite.